kwon-j/singles-boogaloo/index.md

 (for non-oxford uni ppl - it's a dinner in the fancy dining hall in Keble college
 **dresscode:** smart-casual)

-Then everyone will go to the Oxford retreat after for a boogie
-(or another event (TBC) to shake ass)
+Then everyone will go to the Oxford retreat after for a boogie (or another event (TBC) to shake ass)

 ---

 ## **Non-singles / couples / throuples:**

 You're here for moral support / you can help find potential dates for when the singles can't find dates for the person they're assigned - please do come and bring your partner, coz I also just wanna see u!
-(I think most people in this chat are actually in very beautiful relationships <3)
+(I think most people in this chat are actually in very beautiful relationships 🫶 🤮 )

 **You don't need to partake in the singles mingling - you can just come and join for formal / any other part of the night!!**

-*But if you want to partake in the singles dating part -- yeah you need to come for formal*
+*But if you want to partake in the singles dating part -- yeah you need to come to formal*

 ---